top of page

 (Irvin D.Yalom )

-Art psychotherapy can be utilised to explore social issue themes
+Art therapy can be utilised to explore social issue themes

 Art psychotherapy Group work is flexible to work in both directive and non-directive modalities in exploring themes that might help participants understand themselves in a societal context .
 Group work can include racism , disability , ethnicity , LGBTIQIA+ , and cultural issues.
 I work with women’s groups , men’s groups and mixed groups.

-Art psychotherapy can help participants give their emotions/feelings a voice
+Art therapy can help participants give their emotions/feelings a voice

 Unlike talk therapy there is no emphasis on the ability to articulate oneself, art psychotherapy is non-intrusive and the process of making and creating can be a language in itself.
 There is also absolutely no need to be good at art or drawing.

-Art psychotherapy sessions – can provide a safe space
+Art therapy sessions – can provide a safe space

 All the art psychotherapy sessions are bound by ground rules and group boundaries that ensure privacy, and a safe sanctuary that people can trust their feelings to be seen and heard in confidence.